Adnuntius/documentation/adnuntius-advertising/stats/stats-defined.md

 Note: take [the deep dive on impression stats for more detailed information](impression-types.md) about them.

 * **Bids:** counts each time an ad is involved in an auction in the Adnuntius ad server.
-This means the ad met all targeting criteria, has not been smoothed and could serve if not for another ad having a higher tier, a higher value via bid price and/or CTR, a deal ID, a companion ad  or a sponsorship deal.
+This means the ad met all targeting criteria, has not been smoothed and could win the auction and serve.
 * **Impressions:** counts each time an ad is served by our Adnuntius ad server.
 * **Rendered impressions:** counts each time an ad is rendered into a web page.
 * **Visible impressions:** counts each time at least 1% of an ad is visible in a browser's viewport.